-1.20.3 Other Financial Liabilities
+1.20.2 Other Financial Liabilities

-After initial recognition, all other financial liabilities are measured at amortised cost using the effective interest method, except for loans from the Department of Health and Social Care, which are carried at historic cost.
-The effective interest rate is the rate that exactly discounts estimated future cash payments through the life of the asset, to the net carrying amount of the financial liability.
-Interest is recognised using the effective interest method.
+After initial recogni ion, all other financial liabilities are measured at amortised cost using the effec ive interest method, except for loans from Department of Health and Social Care, which are carried at historic cost.
+The effective interest rate is the rate hat exactly discounts es imated future cash payments through the life of the asset, to the net carrying amount of the financial liability.
+Interest is recognised using the effective interest me hod.